Ceviche: History

-Various explanations of ceviche's origin exist, with Peruvian ultra nationalists favoring a Pre-Hispanic and exclusively Peruvian origin.
-According to some historic sources from Peru, the predecessor of ceviche originated among the Moche, a coastal civilization that began to flourish in current-day northern Peru and southern Ecuador nearly 2000 years ago.
+Various explanations of the dish's origins exist, with Peruvian researchers favoring a pre-Hispanic origin.
+According to some historic sources from Peru, the Caral civilization that developed in central Peru between 3500 BC to 1800 BC has left evidence of the use and consumption of raw Peruvian anchovy with chili and salt, according to the investigations of archaeologist Ruth Shady.
+Another predecessor of ceviche originated among the Moche, a coastal civilization that began to flourish in present-day northern Peru nearly 2,000 years ago.
 The Moche used the fermented juice from the local banana passionfruit.
 Recent investigations further show that during the Inca Empire, fish was marinated with chicha, an Andean fermented beverage.
 Different chronicles also report that along the Incan coast before the arrival of Spaniards, fish was consumed with salt and ají.

+The dish is popular in the Pacific coastal regions of western South America.
+The technique of macerating raw fish and meat in vinegar, citrus, and spices (escabeche) was brought to the Americas from Spain and is linked to the Muslim heritage in Spanish cuisine.
+However, archeological records suggest that something resembling ceviche may have been indigenous to western South America as early as 2,000 years ago.

-Nevertheless, most historians agree that ceviche originated during colonial times in present-day Peru and Ecuador.
-They propose that the predecessor to the dish was brought to the area by Andalusian women of Moorish background who accompanied the Conquistadors and that this dish eventually evolved into what nowadays is considered ceviche.
-The Peruvian chef Gastón Acurio further explains that the dominant position that Lima held throughout four centuries as the capital of the Viceroyalty of Peru allowed for popular dishes such as ceviche to be brought to other Spanish colonies in the region and to eventually become a part of local cuisine by incorporating regional flavors and styles.
+Nevertheless, some historians believe that ceviche originated during colonial times in present-day Peru and Ecuador.
+They propose that a predecessor to the dish was brought to the area by Andalusian women of Moorish background who accompanied the Conquistadors and that this dish eventually evolved into what is now considered ceviche.
+The Peruvian chef Gastón Acurio further explains that the dominant position that Lima held throughout four centuries as the capital of the Viceroyalty of Peru, which at one point included most of western South America, allowed for popular dishes such as ceviche to be brought to other administrative provinces in the region, and in time becoming local cuisine incorporating regional flavors and styles.